M-earnest/data_managment_os_days_marburg_2024/lecture/content/gin.md

 ## Summary - Local version control

-datalad create creates an empty dataset.
+- `datalad create`: creates an empty dataset.
     Configurations (-c yoda, -c text2git) are useful.
-A dataset has a history to track files and their modifications.
+- A dataset has a history to track files and their modifications.
-    Explore it with Git (git log) or external tools (e.g., tig). datalad save records the dataset or file state to the history.
+    Explore it with Git (git log) or external tools (e.g., tig).
+- `datalad save` records the dataset or file state to the history.
-    Concise commit messages should summarize the change for future you and others. datalad status reports the current state of the dataset.
+    Concise commit messages should summarize the change for future you and others.
+- `datalad status` reports the current state of the dataset.
     A clean dataset status is good practice.

 ## Datlad install/Datalad clone